mckeeh3/akka-typed-java-cluster/README.md

 ### How it works

 In this project, we are going to start with a basic template for an Akka, Java, and Maven based example that has the code and configuration for running an Akka Cluster.
-The Maven POM file uses two plugins, one for running the code using the `mvn:exec` command, and the other plugin builds a self contained JAR file for running the code using the `java -jar` command.
+The Maven POM file uses a plugin that builds a self contained JAR file for running the code using the `java -jar` command.

 When the project code is executed the action starts in the `Runner` class `main` method.